 Occupational Health & Safety Committees and Representatives

-Occupational Health & Safety Committees are required for any workplace with 10 or more employees.
-Some workplaces with between 5-9 workers are required to appoint an Occupational Health & Safety Representative.
+Occupational Health and Safety Committees are required for any workplace with 10 or more employees.
+Some workplaces with between 5 to 9 workers are required to appoint an Occupational Health and Safety Representative.

 Harassment Prevention Policies

 Employers are required have a Harassment Prevention Policy.
-It must include information about how to make a harassment complaint, as well as a commitment by the employer to take action when there has been workplace harassment.
+It must include information about how to make a harassment complaint.
+Employers must make a commitment to take action when there has been workplace harassment.

 Making a Workplace Harassment Complaint